An Overview of Spinning Disk Confocal Microscopy

 The pinholes (and microlenses) are arranged in a pattern, which scans a field of view defined by the array aperture size and the microscope objective magnification.
 The scanning laser beams excite fluorescent labels in the specimen.
 Fluorescence emission will be most intense where this array is focused - the focal plane.
 Some fraction of this light will return along the excitation path where it will be preferentially selected by the same 'confocal' pinholes.
 A dichroic mirror, which reflects emission wavelengths, is located between the two disks.
 This separates the laser emission from any excitation light reflected or scattered from the microscope optics.
 The geometry of the emission path results in a confocal fluorescence signal with extremely low background noise.

-Whitepaper: Why Your Next Confocal Should Be Dragonfly
+Explore further in our Whitepaper: Why Your Next Confocal Should Be Dragonfly